By MATT APUZZO, ADAM GOLDMAN and JACK GILLUM

 Rules vary so widely that, on any given game day, a team with a strict no-steroid policy can face a team whose players have repeatedly tested positive.

-An investigation by The Associated Press _ based on interviews with players, testers, dealers and experts and an analysis of weight records for more than 61,000 players _ revealed that while those running the multibillion-dollar sport say they believe the problem is under control, that control is hardly evident.
+An investigation by The Associated Press _ based on dozens of interviews with players, testers, dealers and experts and an analysis of weight records for more than 61,000 players _ revealed that while those running the multibillion-dollar sport believe the problem is under control, that is hardly the case.

 The sport's near-zero rate of positive steroids tests isn't an accurate gauge among college athletes.
 Random tests provide weak deterrence and, by design, fail to catch every player using steroids.
 Colleges also are reluctant to spend money on expensive steroid testing when cheaper ones for drugs like marijuana allow them to say they're doing everything they can to keep drugs out of football.

 "It's nothing like what's going on in reality," said Don Catlin, an anti-doping pioneer who spent years conducting the NCAA's laboratory tests at UCLA.
-He became so frustrated with the college system that it was part of the reason he left the testing industry to focus on anti-doping research.
+He became so frustrated with the college system that it drove him in part to leave the testing industry to focus on anti-doping research.

 While other major sports have been beset by revelations of steroid use, college football has operated with barely a whiff of scandal.
 Between 1996 and 2010 _ the era of Barry Bonds, Mark McGwire, Marion Jones and Lance Armstrong _ the failure rate for NCAA steroid tests fell even closer to zero from an already low rate of less than 1 percent.

 The AP's investigation, drawing upon more than a decade of official rosters from all 120 Football Bowl Subdivision teams, found thousands of players quickly putting on significant weight, even more than their fellow players.
-The information compiled by the AP included players who appeared for multiple years on the same teams.
+The information compiled by the AP included players who appeared for multiple years on the same teams, making it the most comprehensive data available.

 For decades, scientific studies have shown that anabolic steroid use leads to an increase in body weight.
 Weight gain alone doesn't prove steroid use, but very rapid weight gain is one factor that would be deemed suspicious, said Kathy Turpin, senior director of sport drug testing for the National Center for Drug Free Sport, which conducts tests for the NCAA and more than 300 schools.